jeremierostan/DashStudyNotes/README.md

 - Potential transcription errors (less likely)
 - Potential summarization errors (somewhat likely)
 - Potentially irrelevant questions (more likely)
 This all highlights the fact that, just like the original app, Dash Study Notes is an experimental proof-of-concept.
 By design, it is limited to open-source and no-cost resources.
-Similar functionalities and fasterm better performance can be obtained (quite easily) with paid options.
+Similar functionalities and faster better performance can be obtained (quite easily) with paid options.

 ## Installation
 To run the app: